Why Summer is a Great Time to Sail on Europe's Rivers

 Sponsored by Viking

-With warm temperatures and long daylight hours, a summer vacation with Viking is the ideal time to take a leisurely European river cruise.
+With warm temperatures and long daylight hours, a vacation with Viking this summer is the ideal time to take a leisurely European river cruise.

+Not only have you got the Paris Olympics taking place this August, there is also the 80th anniversary of the D-Day Landings in Normandy, France; the Euro 2024 Football (soccer) Championship, taking place across Germany, as well as Europe's largest free open air music festival, taking place in June on Danube Island, in Vienna – one of many European cities Viking sails to.

-Back onboard, you can relax on your balcony, the Aquavit terrace or sun deck to watch the world float by and then enjoy an al fresco cocktail as the sun dips over the horizon.
+Back onboard, you can relax on your balcony, the Aquavit Terrace or sun deck to watch the world float by and then enjoy an al fresco cocktail as the sun dips over the horizon.
+Only having to pack and unpack once, a river cruise is a unique and relaxing way to enjoy the best Europe has to offer.
+No tiring road trips or moving hotel every few days -- you just sit back and let the castles, charming small vineyards and villages come to you.

 Here are five of our favorite Viking summertime cruises.

-This summer Paris will be in the world spotlight when it hosts the 2024 Olympic Games — the biggest event ever organized in France.
-Taking place from July 26 to August 11, there's never been a more exciting time to visit one of Europe's most beautiful capitals and soak up the buzzing atmosphere, which will continue long after last gold medal has been handed out.
+This summer Paris will be in the world spotlight when it hosts the 2024 Olympic Games -- the biggest event ever organized in France.
+Taking place from July 26th to August 11th, there's never been a more exciting time to visit one of Europe's most beautiful capitals and soak up the buzzing atmosphere, which will continue long after the last gold medal has been handed out.

 Paris, known as the "La Ville-Lumiere" or "City of Light" after it became the first European capital to use gas lighting to illuminate its streets, will certainly have an electric atmosphere this year as it hosts the Olympic Games.
-Viking's Cities of Light sailing includes an overnight in Paris, so as well as seeing the sights on included shore excursions you can join Parisians in one of the outdoor cafes to sip a cafe au lait or Kir Royal and enjoy a spot of people watching.
+Viking's Cities of Light sailing includes two nights in Paris, so as well as seeing the sights on included shore excursions you can join Parisians in one of the outdoor cafés to sip a café au lait or kir royal and enjoy a spot of people watching.

 This culture-rich itinerary also visits Trier, with its Roman history, Heidelberg with its imposing red sandstone castle and Nuremberg with its three miles of medieval walls.